pivotal/docs-tap/install-general.md

                 tkg-vc-antrea-admin@tkg-vc-antrea   tkg-vc-antrea     tkg-vc-antrea-admin
         ```

-    2. Set the context to the cluster that you want to use for the TAP packages install.
+    2. Set the context to the cluster that you want to use for the Tanzu Application Platform packages install.
         For example set the context to the `aks-tap-cluster` context by running:

         ```